 - Deductible vs. Retention.
 A “retention” based policy means that the insured needs to go “out-of-pocket” some amount before the insurance company has any obligations.
 A typical example is defense costs.
 If you have a $1 million retention policy, this means your company will need to pay the first $1 million out-of-pocket before any insurance will kick in.
 This can be painful, especially when it comes to attorneys’ fees and costs.
 If you have a $1 million “deductible” policy, then the insurer’s obligation to defend/resolve any claim is immediate, with the insured paying its deductible amount toward the costs or claim.

 - Duties of the parties.
 You should be aware of the respective duties of the parties under the policy.
 There are typically three parties to a business insurance policy: the insured, the insurer, and the broker.
 To keep things short, we’ll skip the broker and focus on the key duties of the other two:

-- Insured – payment of premium, prompt notice of loss/claim, honesty when completing the applications for insurance (this is important), cooperation with insurer in defending a claim against the insured.
+- Insured – payment of premium, prompt notice of loss/claim, honesty when completing the applications for insurance (this is important), cooperation with the insurer in defending a claim against the insured.

 - Insurer – collection of premium, payment of claims, issue the policy, duty to defend, duty to indemnify.